danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 `LaTeX_file`.
 This should open the folder in your browser window.
 Then you can click on `Jun_Math_Sched.tex` to look at the file.

-Any changes I've made to the document appear just below, under the heading **Edits**.
+Any changes I've made to the document appear are tracked just below, under the heading **Edits**.

 ## Edits
 ### August 2021